ManarAbdulrahman/Level-3-project/documents/dairy.md

 the service and the deployment could not connect because of the labels, key:value. i was focuing on the value and not the key, both of them should be matching not only the value.
 I started to deploy the services to test them before i put them as tasks, i will continue tomorrow

-# day 10
+# Day 10
  &#x1F537; heyyy..I deployed front-end catalogue cart payment and shipping. but in catalogue and some of the services i had to give it a root access,error &#x1F53B; exit="listen tcp :80: bind: permission denied"&#x1F53B;  _NET_BIND_SERVICE was not working to give the nonroot user bind to port 80.
 The only sultotion i have till now is to make it _root_ &#x1F534; (bad, i know).
 But even the in the docketfile the user were given _cap_net_bind_service=+ep_ ,it is not working appearntly.

-# day 11
+# Day 11
   Today i completed the rest of the deployment except payment it gives me the same error as yesterday.
-User-db had a probelm in building dockerfile in -*Tekton*-, building and other steps times out after 1 hour of waiting to the prev step to finish, turns out there's a _--shutdown_ flag to stop the process(not sure why would weaveworks want to shut down, so i'm not sure if it will affect the functionality ) but after removing the flag it did not take more than 3 mins to finish teh whole process
+User-db had a probelm in building dockerfile in -*Tekton*-, building and other steps times out after 1 hour of waiting to the prev step to finish, turns out there's a _--shutdown_ flag to stop the process(not sure why would weaveworks want to shut down, so i'm not sure if it will affect the functionality ) but after removing the flag it did not take more than 3 mins to finish the whole process.

+# Day 12
+I fixed the payment service by redoing the dockerfile.User also was not working today and i had to run it as root _runAsUser= 0_.Now I'm trying to deploy monitoring for the whole app.